2016rshah/Tic-Hack-Toe/README.md

 <b>Tic-Hack-Toe</b>.
 Get it?
 Because the Tic-Tac-To game was made at a <b>hack</b>athon and also because it was made in <b>H</b>askell :sunglasses:.

+#TODO

+I would love any contributions!
+Feel free to open up an issue or a PR if you think you can help.
+The code is pretty simple, so its even pretty beginner friendly.

+ - Add tests
+ - Fix AI to not just choose the first possible move if it doesn't have a move it needs to make
+ - Apparently X goes first, not O, so fix that
+ - Look into colored output for the X's and the O's for a better UI